eltribehou/AerospaceBar/README.md

 - Display the running applications in each workspace with their icon
 - Display a green badge on fullscreen apps
 - Display current Aerospace keybind mode (optional, configurable)
+- Display current audio output device with icon
-- A clock on the right or bottom depending on orientation.
+- A clock on the right or bottom depending on orientation
+- Configurable bar opacity for transparency
 - Configurable colors
 - Compatible with Hyprspace